Nightingale

 First Launch

-On first launch, Nightingale will set up its environment automatically:
+On first launch, Nightingale will guide you through setup:

 This process takes a few minutes and shows a progress screen.
 After setup completes, Nightingale is ready to use.